 There are many different styles of traditional fireplaces that can be found in a home.
 They are:

-- Enclosed – Enclosed fireplaces are similar to open hearth but the entire front is enclosed.
+- Enclosed – Enclosed fireplaces are similar to open hearths but the entire front is enclosed.
 There are usually some glass doors that you can see the fire through and open to build your fire inside.

 - Insert – These inserts are placed into the firebox of open hearth fireplaces in order to turn it into an enclosed system.

 - Wood Stoves – Wood stoves aren’t your typical fireplace.
 Wood burns inside to keep the room warm when the entire stove radiates heat.
 The top is used for basic cooking.
-These stoves are similar to a pellet stove, which use a slightly more environmentally friendly recycled fuel source.
+These stoves are similar to a pellet stove, which uses a slightly more environmentally friendly recycled fuel source.

 What Are All The Downsides That Come With Owning A Traditional Wood Burning Fireplace?

 - House fires can become a serious risk because of two major things.
 First, the soot builds up inside the chimney.
 The soot is flammable and a large amount can easily catch on fire, burning your chimney from the inside and then spreading to more of your house.
 Also, the floating embers or loose fiery logs can also be a risk if any make their way out of fireplaces and into homes.